nottrobin/docs/src/en/clouds-LXD.md

 sudo apt install -t xenial-backports lxd
 ```

-!!!
-Note:
+[note]
 Installing LXD in this way will update LXD if it is already present on your
 system.
+[/note]

 ### Ubuntu 16.10 and greater